.webp)

 It's not either/or.

-How cold email cuts months off your sales cycle
+How does cold email speed up your B2B sales cycle?

-How email marketing builds relationships that last and scale
+How does email marketing build relationships that actually last?

 Email marketing plays the long game beautifully.
 While cold email opens doors, email marketing keeps them open.